- About EIGE

 Ceremonial knives used in FGM © IRIN/Bryna Hallam

-EIGE’s research − the first EU-wide study on FGM − shows that to effectively combat this practice the EU needs a more comprehensive approach, which balances protection, prevention and prosecution.
-Measures leading to a long-term behavior change among FGM-practicing communities are equally important.
+EIGE’s research − the first EU-wide study on FGM − shows that to effectively combat FGM, the EU needs a comprehensive strategy, based on a gender-sensitive and human-rights approach, which empowers girls and women to be in control of their lives and which balances the state measures of protection, prevention and prosecution.

 The report presents among its recommendations a suggestion to implement legal provisions to criminalise FGM.
 It also points out the need for specialised services for victims of gender-based violence, including counseling and shelters.
 These services are currently insufficient and unequally distributed in and among the EU Member States.
 The report also calls for more coordination of FGM-related work among stakeholders at regional, national and international levels.